GodwinEbikwo/Onboarding-starter-kit-and-auth-with-firebase/README.md

 Tech stack used in this project:

-- Expo (God bless the team there)
+- Expo (awesome! does all the heavy lifting)
 - Formik (handling forms inputs)
 - Firebase (for authentication)
 - React native
 - Typescript

 Please feel free to do with it whatever you will.
-MIT license and all of that. if you kinda like it a star could go a long way.
+MIT license and all of that. if you kinda like it , please give it a star, could go a long way for me that is.

 ## How to use

 - Fork it and then you can replace your firebase credentials to the one in the config.js file located in the authentication folder.
-- To change the texts,check the config file as well and change, text, background-color and image.
+- To change the texts, check the config file as well and change, text, background-color and image.

+## To do

+- Save users to the DB and return
+- fix some types

+### NOTICE

+feel free to create a pull request etc etc.